Visiting Hollywood South – Louisiana’s Film Trail

 Louisiana's official state nickname is Sportsman's Paradise thanks to rich and abundant natural resources and the fish and wild game that call it home.
 Related nicknames for our state include The Pelican State, in reference to our state bird, and Bayou State, thanks to our slow-moving streams.

-There’s another nickname for Louisiana that is not all about our flora and fauna—Hollywood South.
-Thanks to our diverse settings for movies (Louisiana has everything including bustling cities, antebellum mansions and lush wilderness areas), generous state tax incentives for film producers and a sea of production support businesses ranging from cutting-edge soundstages and post-production facilities to large-scale catering and transportation operations, Louisiana is a global player as a movie and TV filming location.
-I’d be remiss not mentioning that movie and TV stars rave about enjoying our food, music and joie de vivre away from the sets.
+There's another nickname for Louisiana that is not all about our flora and fauna—Hollywood South.
+Thanks to our diverse settings for movies (Louisiana has everything, including bustling cities, antebellum mansions and lush wilderness areas), generous state tax incentives for film producers and a sea of production support businesses ranging from state-of-the-art soundstages and post-production facilities to large-scale catering and transportation operations, Louisiana is a global player as a movie and TV filming location.
+I'd be remiss not mentioning that movie and TV stars rave about enjoying our food, music and joie de vivre away from the sets.

 A comprehensive list of major movies and TV shows made in Louisiana in recent years would be too long to list here, but here are a few ideas for mixing some of Louisiana's more notable filming sites with your travels throughout the state: